pmman-sudo/SEIM-lab1/README.md

 As a SOC Level 1 Analyst, I’ve learned that a SIEM is only as powerful as the person writing the queries.
 During this investigation on the TryHackMe platform, I analyzed Windows, Linux, and Web logs to hunt down malicious activity.
 Here is my step-by-step breakdown of the investigation.

-*PHASE 1:*
+## PHASE 1

-Windows Host Analysis (Task 4)
+## Windows Host Analysis:
 In this stage, I focused on identifying a command-and-control (C2) connection and how the attacker maintained a foothold in the system.
 To identify the suspicious network connection, I used the following query:

-*​index=task4 EventCode=3 ComputerName=WIN-105 | table _time ComputerName Image SourceIp SourcePort DestinationIp DestinationPort Protocol*
+**​index=task4 EventCode=3 ComputerName=WIN-105 | table _time ComputerName Image SourceIp SourcePort DestinationIp DestinationPort Protocol**

 Why I Used This Query:

-*​index=task4:* Targets the specific dataset assigned for the Windows investigation.
+**​index=task4:** Targets the specific dataset assigned for the Windows investigation.

-*​EventCode=3:* This is the Sysmon event code for Network Connection.
+**​EventCode=3:** This is the Sysmon event code for Network Connection.
 It allowed me to see exactly which processes were communicating over the network.

-*​table ...:* I formatted the results into a table to easily correlate the process name (SharePoInt.exe) with its destination IP (10.10.114.80) and port (5678).
+**​table ...:** I formatted the results into a table to easily correlate the process name (SharePoInt.exe) with its destination IP (10.10.114.80) and port (5678).

 <img width="780" height="282" alt="image" src="https://github.com/user-attachments/assets/c9382a5c-ab4c-4738-984c-354172068daa" />